 Maya were no exception to this.
-Although they lived in rainforest, there is a pronounced dry period of the year without rain – it lasts from January to May.
-Densely inhabited areas with hundreds of thousands of people can not exist in such climate.
+Although they lived in rainforests, there is a pronounced dry period of the year without rain – it lasts from January to May.
+Densely inhabited areas with hundreds of thousands of people cannot exist in such a climate.
 Or – they can exist, if people are clever and organized enough to collect the rain and store it in large reservoirs for the dry period of the year.

 Maya in Mirador Basin did it sometimes around 300 – 200 BC – there were built complex systems of channels, collecting the rainwater from the large plazas and roofs of the city and channeling it to large reservoirs.

 It seems that this newly obtained skill of well-organized public works gave them a huge competitive advantage over the other cultures in the region.
 A new civilization with strong central administration was born.

-The power of the centralized Maya government is testified by the grandiose system of roads (sacbeob in plural or sacbe in singular) between the cities, and also the lack of large fortifications, which are not needed in powerful, centralized state.
+The power of the centralized Maya government is testified by the grandiose system of roads (sacbeob in plural or sacbe in singular) between the cities, and also the lack of large fortifications, which are not needed in the powerful, centralized state.

 Sacbeob were straight, leveled paths, built with stone fundament and often rising 3 – 5 m above the surroundings.
 These roads were 20 – 50 m wide – as wide as a proper motorway.
 It seems these roads were not just simple to transport infrastructure objects – they might have been built and used mainly for ritual purposes.
 Mirador Basin could be the first place where such huge road construction took place.

 In El Mirador these roads link the largest structures and lead to the other large centers in Mirador Basin of the Middle and Late Preclassic periods.
 Sacbe from El Mirador to Nakbe is 12 km long, another sacbe to El Tintal – 20 km long.

 History of El Mirador